-College students face a mental health crisis: despite the availability of hundreds of apps and services aimed at improving mental wellness, 77% of students still report struggling with their mental health.
-Even more concerning, less than half of these students utilize the existing resources, and some tools report user engagement rates as low as 0.5%.
-Why is this the case?
-Is it due to poor app design, stigma, lack of awareness, or other barriers?
+Despite the availability of numerous mental wellness apps, support groups, and professional services, 77% of college students still report struggling with their mental health.
+Even more concerning, fewer than half engage with the available resources, and some tools have engagement rates as low as 0.5%.

 The global mental health app market is booming, with projected growth from $5.2 billion in 2023 to $13.3 billion by 2028 at a CAGR of 16.63.
 This surge is fueled by increasing mental health awareness, smartphone adoption, and the urgent need for accessible support solutions, particularly among college students.